MMesch/cmap_builder/README.md

    or pressing `alt + p` when the script window is active.
 Be careful, the script generates a duplicate of the nurbs surface that you can delete after the colormap has been generated.
 The colormap on the bottom left should now update.
+   There is a parameter in the script to transpose the colormaps and a commented line to save it as a npy file.

 ## Gallery: